yanheng0/SummerBuild-2026/README.md

 FraudNot gives any Telegram user — regardless of technical literacy — a zero-friction forensic verification layer.
 Instead of searching for information or second-guessing suspicious content alone, users forward the suspect material directly to SPOT and receive a structured verdict within seconds.

-If the content is a confirmed scam, SPOT can immediately draft a formal police report pre-populated with the relevant details, dramatically lowering the friction of reporting to SPF.
+If the content is a confirmed scam, FraudNot can immediately draft a formal police report pre-populated with the relevant details, dramatically lowering the friction of reporting to SPF.

 For urgent help, users can also contact the **24/7 ScamShield Helpline at 1799**.